Dicklesworthstone/system_resource_protection_script/README.md

 - **Systemd manager limits** (especially for WSL2) to prevent FD/process explosions.
 - **Helper tools & aliases** for monitoring, throttling, diagnostics.
 - **Modern TUI monitor (`sysmon`)** written in Go (Bubble Tea) with live gauges, tables, per-core sparklines, filters, JSON/NDJSON export.
 Legacy bash TUI kept as fallback.
+- **IO awareness:** per-process IO throughput (read/write kB/s) and open FD counts surfaced in the TUI/JSON so you can spot runaway file handles or disk hogs and `ionice` them manually.

 **Safety-first philosophy:** SRPS never ships an automated process killer.
 Helpers are log/renice-only; the only termination tool is `kill-cursor`, and you must run it manually.
 If you choose to run an OOM daemon (e.g., earlyoom), use ultra-conservative thresholds (example below) so action happens only when the machine is effectively out of resources.